froberge/ocp-demo-cluster-setup/README.md

 # OpenShift Catalog

-This OpenShift Catalog uses [Kustomize](https://kustomize.io/) to deploy a number of Operators or applications that could be needed when deploying and OpenShift cluster.
+This OpenShift Catalog uses [Kustomize](https://kustomize.io/) to deploy a number of Operators or applications that could be needed when deploying an OpenShift cluster.

 :warning: **This catalog is my own work and is not supported by Red Hat** and I strongly discouraged you from referencing this repo directly as a remote Kustomize repo.
 It also rely on the a [GitOps Catalog](https://github.com/redhat-cop/gitops-catalog) that is not supported by Red Hat.
 Instead we engouraged you to take indidual items of interest and curated in your own catalog and maintain it as your own.